rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 ## Automated control node configuration

-Once a [control node is up and running with Ubuntu 22.04 LTS](#control-node-setup), the control node needs to be configured and software needs to be installed to run your rollyourown.xyz project automation scripts.
+Once a [control node is up and running with Ubuntu 22.04 LTS](#control-node-setup), the control node needs to be configured and software needs to be installed to run your rollyourown project automation scripts.
 This software installation and configuration is itself automated.

 {{< highlight "warning" "The non-root user">}}

 During setup of Ubuntu 22.04 LTS, you will typically have been asked to specify a username and password for a non-root user.
 In some cases, Ubuntu is already pre-setup with the non-root user `ubuntu`, typically with password `ubuntu`.
-This non-root user account should be used for executing the rollyourown.xyz scripts.
+This non-root user account should be used for executing the rollyourown scripts.
 The user-name and password need to be entered in the "Local user configuration" section of the `configuration.yml` file (Step 5 below) for the control-node configuration scripts to run.

 {{< /highlight >}}